UO-CS210/wildfire/docs/HOWTO.md

     return True
 ```

-Write `get_fires_utm` to return a list of coordinate pairs that are
+Write a function `get_fires_utm` to return a list of coordinate pairs that are
 within bounds of the mapped area.
 The test file
 `data/fire_locations_utm.csv` provides data for the included
 test case, including two points that should be excluded because they